DreamCobbler/fiction-dl/README.md

 If you're running a Debian-derived Linux distribution, you might also want to install the following packages:

-    apt-get install libgl1-mesa-glx libglib2.0-0
+    apt-get install libgl1-mesa-glx libglib2.0-0 libmupdf-dev

-(**fiction-dl** uses OpenCV for processing downloaded images, which requires them to be installed.)
+(**fiction-dl** uses OpenCV for processing downloaded images, which requires them to be installed.
+PyMuPDF requires libmupdf-dev when it's being build from source.)

 ## Usage